Vessup/based/README.md

 Use the `renderCheckbox` property on the data grid to use our custom checkbox component instead of the one that comes with react-data-grid.

-Add a license to the project that allows people to use the software for non-commercial use.

-Add a docker file that runs the app in a container.
-Add the containerized app as a new service in the docker-compose file on port 3001.

 Refactor the homepage to show (and allow you to edit) the database connection information.